OpenDSA/OpenDSA/RST/en/RecurTutor2/btPROGExercises.rst

 ..
 Todo::
-   Given a binary tree, print out all of its root-to-leaf paths.Note that, "path so far" needs to be communicated between the recursive calls.
+   Given a binary tree, print out all of its root-to-leaf paths.
+Note that, "path so far" needs to be communicated between the recursive calls.

    The code::